snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 ## Example downsides

-* Haskell is worse that Kotlin for an Android app
+* Haskell is worse than Kotlin for an Android app
 * Many better options than Haskell for front end web
 * Nothing garbage collected for real time guarantees
 * Many, many more, based on context

----

-## Recruiting concerns

-* Common concern from companies in my experience
-* FP pool not as large as Python or Java

-However

-* Highly motivated people
-* Many people available if you hire remotely
-* Easier to train than in the past
-    * Lots of good material
-    * FP concepts are maintstream

 ---